DavidBevi/WATG/README.md

 > [!WARNING]
+> WATG is still quite rough.
+It's almost ready for a beta but you should be aware that:
 > - This app is made with Tauri, but it's only for **Windows** because I'm unable to make it cross-platform 😢
-> - This repo is meant as **a backup of my dev builds**, because WATG is still basic and rough.<br/>For example, it spawns where I want but only on my main computer, on my alt it spawns half off-screen 😕
+> - Whatsapp doesn't provide a "narrow-layout", but I made [a mod](https://github.com/DavidBevi/violentmonkey-scripts/blob/main/whatsapp-web-responsive.js) to inject it.
+ISSUE: the back-to-chatlist button injection is broken for now, but you can press ESC instead (this affects only WATG, the Violentmonkey script works).
+>
-> - If despite everything you download [WATG-0.4.1-Alpha.exe](https://github.com/DavidBevi/WATG/blob/main/executables/WATG-0.4.1-Alpha.exe?raw=true) good luck, and tell me how it goes! 😁
+> If despite everything you download [WATG-0.4.1-Alpha.exe](https://github.com/DavidBevi/WATG/blob/main/executables/WATG-0.4.1-Alpha.exe?raw=true) good luck, and tell me how it goes! 😁

 > [!TIP]